SocialHackersClass10/databases/Week3/homework/ex-02-transactions/README.md

 ## Output

 The application first initializes by retrieving and applying the database server connection parameters, connecting to the server and activating the "company2" database.
-Then it renders the current company department structure and then asks for the user to input the 2 desired target ID's (department_no & employee_no) used as arguments for the flatify function.
+Then it renders the current company department structure, showing all departments with managers & personnel.
+Finally it requests from the user to input the 2 desired target ID's (department_no & employee_no) used as arguments for the flatify function.

 Once all those initialization steps are completed, the flatify function is evoked with parameters the dbconnection along with the user-specified dpartment and employee ID's.
 When the function finishes, the app logs the result and terminates.

-The function goes through following steps:
+###The Flatify function goes through following steps:

 *   acquire actual TARGET_DEPT_NO by selecting from department the ESCAPED value of PARAM_DEPT_NO.
 If not found -> report the error and return false